zacfeng/apollogize/README.md

 # Apollogize
----
 Apollogize is a command line tool which assists the employers who forgot to check-in and check-out in Apollo HR app.

 ## Installation
-Simply use pip to install Apollogize package
+It's available on pypi, simply use pip to install Apollogize package.
 ```bash
 pip install apollogize
 ```